kimdaxterkid/Budgety/README.md

 ![Project Snapshot](./Project-Snapshot.png)

 ## Update History
+12.19.2019
+- Add delete item function to main controller
+- Update all the related actions for deleting item

 12.18.2019
 - Update the updateBudget function in budget controller
 - Update the displayBudge function in the UI controller